GoranSustekJr/Raspberry-Pi-Wireless-Travel-Router/README.md

 # **About This Manual**
 So it all started with trying to recreate [NetworkChucks wireless travel router](https://www.youtube.com/@NetworkChuck).
 I was watching him and tried openWRT.
-Unfortunately, my WiFi first dongle doesn't support AP but for second that does support AP, openWRT does not have the driver.
+Unfortunately, my first WiFi dongle doesn't support AP but for second that does support AP, openWRT does not have the driver.
 So I searched more and found RaspAP.
 I configured it but it is very unreliable.
-Many people can have only 1 or 2 devices connected at the same time and there is no fix at the moment.
+Many people can have only 1 or 2 devices connected, some up tp 30 at the same time and there is no fix at the moment.
+I could have only 1 and sometimes 2 devices.
 So I had to dig deeper.
 Nothing else was found.
 The only thing was to configure it myself from terminal.
 For this to work, I spent 2 weeks reaserching and finaly succeded with, I think, no problems.
-It seems big, bu half of it are examples of files that need to be changed. :)
+It seems big, but half of it are examples of files that need to be changed. :)
 # **What do you need?**
 - Raspberry pi with built in NIC that has AP mode
 - WiFi dongle that doesn't need to support AP mode